-Our Fellows receive a stipend of USD $10,000 and are eligible to apply for project support of up to USD $10,000 during their fellowship year.
+Our Fellows receive a scholarship of USD $10,000 and are eligible to apply for project support of up to USD $10,000 during their fellowship year.

 After graduating from the AFRE programme, Fellows will become members of a global network of Atlantic Senior Fellows convened by the Atlantic Institute based at Rhodes House, Oxford University.

-Banner photo: Destiny Arts Center (Othering and Belonging 2017)
+Banner photo: Destiny Arts Center (Othering and Belonging Conference 2017)